 A Clash of Kings

 After Renly Baratheon refuses to bend the knee to his older brother, Stannis Baratheon, Catelyn Stark and Brienne of Tarth witness Renly's death.
-Catelyn sees a shadow that looks like Stannis and a shadow sword that cuts Renly's throat.
+Catelyn sees a shadow that looks like Stannis and a shadow sword that cuts Renly's throat and armor.
 The shadow then disappears.

 After Renly's assassination, Storm's End is besieged by Stannis and his army.
 Ser Cortnay Penrose, who was left charge of the castle, refuses to yield Storm's End and Robert Baratheon's bastard, Edric Storm.
-The shadowbinder Melisandre has Davos Seaworth sail her under the stronghold.
+Melisandre has Davos Seaworth sail her under the stronghold.
 She claims that shadows are servants of the light.
 She disrobes and Davos watches in horror as the now-pregnant woman gives birth to a shadowy creature.
 As the shadow emerges Davos recognises the man who had cast it, Stannis.
 The shadow goes to slay Penrose, allowing Stannis to take Storm's End.

 A Storm of Swords

 Melisandre visits Davos in his prison in Dragonstone.
 She tells him that shadows only live when given birth by light.
 She admits to him that Stannis's fires now burn so low that she dare not draw off any more to make another son, as it might well kill him.
 She indicates she can make more shadow assassins with another man, implying Davos, but the prisoner rejects her offer, believing their union would only result in a horror.
 Davos holds fast to the Faith of the Seven instead of Melisandre's god, R'hllor.

 I was helping Renly into his armor, and the candles blew out and there was blood everywhere.
 It was Stannis, Lady Catelyn said.
 His … his shadow.